COVID-19 Employer Obligations & FAQ

 - What financial assistance/breaks are in place for small businesses?

 The Small Business Administration is providing an emergency loan application online if you need funds during the COVID-19 pandemic.
 They are offering very favorable rates right now and have great resources.
 Please keep in mind that they are asking small businesses to go to them directly for these loans.
-More information can be found here.

 The Families First Coronavirus Response Act is offering tax credits in response to the wages paid for the Emergency Family Leave & Emergency Paid Sick Leave.
 The Department of Labor states the following: